doc4d/4d-web-studio/docs/webforms/rendering.md

 > You can configure The web server's IP and HTTP/HTTPS ports in **Settings** > **Configuration**.

-When rendering webforms, depending on the main 4D web server configuration (similar to the [WebAdmin web server configuration](https://developer.4d.com/docs/en/Admin/webAdmin.html#accept-http-connections-on-localhost)), the renderer will try connecting to the HTTP or HTTPS port.
+When rendering webforms, the renderer tries to connect to the HTTP port if enabled, otherwise the HTTPS port is used.
+(This is the same connection pattern as for the [WebAdmin web server](https://developer.4d.com/docs/en/Admin/webAdmin.html#accept-http-connections-on-localhost).

-For more information on server configuration, see [Server Configuration](https://developer.4d.com/docs/en/REST/configuration.html) on developer.4d.com
+For more information on REST server configuration, see [Server Configuration](https://developer.4d.com/docs/en/REST/configuration.html) on developer.4d.com.

+## Rendering webforms

+Webforms can be rendered from the 4D Web Studio IDE, or directly in the browser.
+This second option is useful if your web server is launched using 4D Server.

-## Rendering webforms from the 4D Web Studio IDE
+## From the 4D Web Studio IDE

 When you click on the **Render** button, a new browser tab opens at the following address:

 `IP:port/$lib/renderer/?w=WebFormName`

-> When the rendering is launched from 4D WebStudio's IDE, the HTTP port is used by default if enabled, otherwise the HTTPS port is used.

-## Rendering webforms from 4D Server

-When deploying a 4D web server using 4D Server, you can also access the rendered webforms in the supported browsers, at the following address:
+## Directly in a browser window

+A webform can be rendered directly from a browser window, by typing the following address:

 `IP:port/$lib/renderer/?w=WebFormName`